RateMyStocks/ratemystocks/README.md

 3. `npm install -g nx` - This installs the Nx CLI globally on your machine.
 4. Create a `.env` file based off of `.env.example` but with real database connection info and API keys.
 5. Install PostgresSQL locally and create a database with database called `ratemystocks`.
 The credentials much match the `DATABASE_URL` in `.env.example`.
+6. Install & run Redis (You can use docker i.e. `docker pull redis` followed by `docker run -p 6379:6379 --name redis -d redis`)
-6. `npm run dev` - This will run NestJS (backend) & Angular (frontend) dev servers in parallel, both in watch mode.
+7. `npm run dev` - This will run NestJS (backend) & Angular (frontend) dev servers in parallel, both in watch mode.
-7. Go to `localhost:4200` in your browser. `IMPORTANT`: Makes sure you are not connected to any VPN - it might block your requests made to the 3rd party APIs we use.
+8. Go to `localhost:4200` in your browser. `IMPORTANT`: Makes sure you are not connected to any VPN - it might block your requests made to the 3rd party APIs we use.

 ## Generating TypeORM Migrations: